Maheshwari63/FUTURE_FS_01/README.md

 📌 Status
 This project is completed for the current task and can be improved further with additional sections and styling in the future.

+🌐 Live Preview
+This project can be viewed by opening the `index.html` file in a web browser.